 Have you ever tried eating a whole, raw tomato like you would eat an apple?
 If you have, it’s best that you eat your own home-grown tomatoes and not those washed-out-looking, store-bought tomatoes.
 A fresh garden tomato—and not only the pop-‘em-in-your-mouth-size Cherry tomatoes—are simply succulent and… READ MORE

 Tomatoes come in three main types: standard, hybrid, and heirloom.
 Standard tomatoes are exactly what the name implies—standard—they haven’t been cross-pollinated or altered and don’t have any heritage.
-Hybrid and heirloom tomato types are explained below: Hybrid tomatoes are… READ MORE
+Hybrid and heirloom tomato types are explained below: READ MORE

 Tomato plants are self-pollinating, because their flowers have both male and female parts.
 Most plants aren’t routinely exposed to natural cross-pollination, however, if a bee or other insect were to access some of the flower, cross-pollination could occur between two differing varieties of plants.
-Even the… READ MORE
+Even the wind or a strong breeze can cross-pollinate tomatoes that are located near one another.
+READ MORE